Scouting in Texas: Order of the Arrow

-The High Desert Council serves some of Western Texas as well as areas in New Mexico and other states.

 Girl Scouts of the USA in Texas

 There are 8 Girl Scout councils in Texas.

 Girl Scouts of Central Texas

 Girl Scouts of Central Texas (GSCTX) serves 46 counties and includes the former councils of: Girl Scouts — Bluebonnet Council, Girl Scouts — El Camino Council, Girl Scouts — Heart of Texas Council, Girl Scouts — Lone Star Council.
 In 2017, the Girl Scouts of Central Texas served 17,000 girls, ages 5–17 years, and over 12,000 adult volunteers in 46 counties.
 The council runs two residential camps: Camp Texlake and Camp Kachina.

 Camps

 Camp Texlake comprises 455 acre on Lake Travis.
 It was assigned to the former Girl Scouts — Lone Star Council by the Lower Colorado River Authority, and was dedicated on July 17, 1949.
 That summer nearly 400 girls attended camp.
 The dining facility overlooks Lake Travis itself.
 The council houses ten horses at this site as well as encouraging watersports.
 The camp can accommodate 335 overnight guests in a variety of situations.

 Camp Kachina is on the shores of Lake Belton.
 It covers a total of 244 acre.
 Activities include archery, sailing, and water sports.

 Program areas include STEM, Financial Literacy, Bullying Prevention, Outdoors, Travel, and many special interest troops such as Outdoor Adventure, Robotics, Harp Ensemble, and Mariners.